mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 also owns chargers.
 You may either register at [e-mobi](https://portal.e-mobi.lv/lv/sakumlapa/) to charge, or actually use the IONITY app to charge at all
-CSDD chargers at the same price as if you registered at CSDD.
+CSDD chargers at the same price as with e-mobi.
 CSDD charging costs 0,15€/min
 with IONITY, but 0,273€/min with PlugSurfing (still quite a decent price though).